FazeZxc/React-Chess/README.md

 ## Installation

-This project is not publicly available for installation.
+This project is publicly available for installation.

+- Fork the Repository and use

+`npm install` to install the required dependencies.

 ## Usage